 Here are a few favorites of our teacher team!

-- Saint Patrick — for whom the day is named — was not actually Irish.
-He was born in Britain, kidnapped by Irish raiders, and taken to Ireland as a slave.
+1. Saint Patrick — for whom the holiday is named — was not actually Irish.
+He was born in Great Britain and kidnapped by Irish raiders who took him Ireland and forced him to live in slavery.

-- The color associated with St. Patrick’s Day is green, and wearing green clothing on the day is sometimes called “the wearing of the green.”
+4. Wearing green clothing on St. Patrick’s Day is sometimes called “the wearing of the green.”
 The saying comes from The Wearing of the Green, an Irish street ballad that laments how supporters of the Irish Rebellion of 1798 were repressed.

-- If you get pinched on St. Patrick’s Day, folklore says it was a leprechaun.
+5. If you get pinched on St. Patrick’s Day, folklore says you can blame it on a leprechaun.
 To prevent getting pinched, make sure you wear something green!

-- Speaking of … leprechauns are mythical creatures in Irish folklore who are said to be mischievous little men who hoard pots of gold.
+6. Speaking of … what is a leprechaun?
+Leprechauns are mythical creatures in Irish folklore who are said to be mischievous little men who hoard pots of gold.

-- Rainbows are a popular St. Patrick’s Day symbol because leprechauns are said to hide their pots of gold at the end of the rainbow!
+8. Rainbows are a popular St. Patrick’s Day symbol because leprechauns are said to hide their pots of gold at the end of the rainbow.

 Bring home the gold with our favorite St. Patrick’s Day STEM Activity: Building a Leprechaun Trap!